Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Introduction

 On the other hand the Allievi equations, commonly used to describe pressurized flows, are written in a non-conservative form which is not well adapted to a natural coupling with the shallow water equations.

-A model for the unsteady mixed water flows in closed pipes, the \textbf{PFS} model, and a finite volume discretisation have been proposed by the authors in \cite{BEG09} and its mathematical derivation from the Euler incompressible equations (for the free surface part of the flow) and from the Euler isentropic compressible equations (for the pressurized part of the flow) is proposed in \cite{BEG11_1}.
+A model for the unsteady mixed water flows in closed pipes, the \textbf{PFS} model, and a finite volume discretisation have been proposed by the authors in \cite{BEG09} and its mathematical derivation from the Euler incompressible equations (for the free surface part of the flow) and from the Euler isentropic compressible equations (for the pressurized part of the flow) is proposed in \cite{BEG12}.
 This model and the finite volume scheme extend the model studied by two of the authors for uniform pipes \cite{BG07}.
 In \cite{BG09} two of the authors has constructed a kinetic numerical scheme to compute pressurized flows in uniform pipes.
 For the case of a non uniform closed pipe and for pressurized flow, the authors has extended the previous kinetic numerical scheme with reflections, see \cite{BEG09_1}.
 Let us also mention that the construction of a kinetic numerical scheme with a correct treatment of all the source terms has been published recently \cite{BEG11_2}.

 The paper is organized as follows.
 In the second section, we recall the \textbf{PFS} model and focus on the continuous flux whose gradient is discontinuous at the interface between free surface and pressurized flow.
 The source terms are also highlight: the conservative ones, the non conservative ones and the source term which is neither conservative nor conservative.
 We use the definition of the DLM theory \cite{DLM95} to define the non-conservative products.
-The particular case of the friction term which is neither conservative nor non-conservative will be upwinded using the notion of \textbf{\textit{ the dynamic slope}}, already introduced by the authors in recent works \cite{BEG09,BEG11_2}.
 We state in this section the theoretical properties of the system that must be preserved by the numerical scheme.

 Section 3 is devoted to the kinetic interpretation of the \textbf{PFS} model thanks to the classical kinetic interpretation of the system (see \cite{PS01} for instance).